Hand Hygiene

 Hand hygiene in the community setting

-Staff visiting a patient in their home should carry out hand hygiene on entering and leaving.
+Staff visiting patients in their homes should practice hand hygiene when entering and leaving.
 In most instances, using the facilities within the home will be appropriate.
-However, sometimes it may be necessary to complement or replace this with an Alcohol-based Hand Rub.
+However, sometimes it may be necessary to complement or replace this with an alcohol-based hand rub.

 Hand hygiene for patients and visitors